 Analyze retinal images to determine diabetic retinopathy severity

-Predict diabetes risk based on medical data
+Predict sepsis based on patient data

 Conduct health diagnostics using images